Sub-Module 1.4: Image Signing & Attestation

 podman push $QUAY_ORG/hummingbird-demo:v1

-Once the image is in the registry, we get the digest for use with cosign.
+Once the image is in the registry, we capture the digest in another environment variable for use with cosign.

 IMAGE_DIGEST=$(podman inspect --format='{{.Digest}}' $QUAY_ORG/hummingbird-demo:v1)